-The strange and bizarre case of the woman with 10 stone legs.
+The strange case of the woman with 10 stone legs.

 It is not uncommon for people to blame their weight gain on glandular problems.
 But what if the opposite was true?
 Imagine a scenario where even your own doctors refuse to believe that you are truly experiencing a troubling medical condition.
 You might even start to doubt yourself in those conditions, considering the overwhelming professional consensus.